rapidsai/cudf/cpp/docs/TESTING.md

 **Important:** Instead of including `gtest/gtest.h` directly, use `#include <cudf_test/cudf_gtest.hpp>`.

+## Best Practices: What Should We Test?

+In general we should test to make sure all code paths are covered.
+This is not always easy or possible.
+But generally this means we test all supported combinations of algorithms and data types, and all operators supported by algorithms that support multiple operators (e.g. reductions, groupby).
+Here are some other guidelines.

+ * In general empty input is not an error in libcudf.
+Typically empty input results in empty output.
+   Tests should verify this.

+ * Anything that involves manipulating bitmasks (especially hand-rolled kernels) should have tests that check varying number of rows, especially around boundaries like the warp size (32).
+So, test fewer than 32 rows, more than 32 rows, exactly 32 rows, and greater than 64 rows.

+ * Most algorithms should have one or more tests exercising inputs with a large enough number of rows to require launching multiple thread blocks, especially when values are ultimately communicated between blocks (e.g. reductions).
+This is especially important for custom kernels but also applies to Thrust and CUB algorithm calls with lambdas / functors.

+ * For anything involving strings or lists, test exhaustive combinations of empty strings/lists, null strings/lists and strings/lists with null elements.

+ * Test sliced columns as input (that is, columns that have a nonzero `offset`).
+This is an easy to forget case.

+ * Tests that verify various forms of "degenerate" column inputs, for example: empty string columns that have no children (not many paths in cudf can generate these but it does happen); columns with zero size but that somehow have non-null data pointers; and struct columns with no children.

+ * Decimal types are not included in the `NumericTypes` type list, but are included in `FixedWidthTypes`, so be careful that tests either include or exclude decimal types as appropriate.

 ## Directory and File Naming

 The naming of unit test directories and source files should be consistent with the feature being